-- All serviceable components accessible from the front of the cabinets - Internally mounted Horn in each scoreboard cabinet - Built-in AC power cable, 6 feet long, for each scoreboard cabinet - Data output port for daisy-chaining additional displays - Output receptacles to power Visual Horn Indicators - Eye bolts for lifting and hanging
+- All serviceable components accessible from the front of the cabinet

+- Internally mounted Horn

+- Built-in AC power cable, 6 feet long

+- Data output ports for daisy-chaining additional displays

+- Output receptacle to power Visual Horn Indicators

+- Eye bolts for lifting

+- Integrated mounting tabs

-Control Console:
+Control Consoles:

-- The control console features custom software running on an internal microprocessor, a 32-character LCD display, a 37-button sealed membrane keypad, and a 6-ft. power cord.
-The console enclosure consists of an ABS plastic base and top with a metal back plate. - Four data output ports can each directly drive a scoreboard display through a single cable run and indirectly drive up to ten displays in perfect synchronization via daisy chaining.
+- Two control consoles are included one for the main scoreboard, one for the player statistics panels. - Each console features custom software running on an internal microprocessor, a 32-character LCD display, a 37-button sealed membrane keypad, and a 6-ft. power cord.
+The console enclosure consists of an ABS plastic base and top with a metal back plate. - Each console includes four data output ports.
+Each port can directly drive a scoreboard display (or stat panel set) through a single cable run and indirectly drive up to ten displays in perfect synchronization via daisy chaining.
 The number of synchronized displays is practically limitless when using the optional ScoreLink RF communications system. - The software includes support for Electronic Team Names, Practice Segment Timer Mode, Time of Day Clock Mode, 50 levels of brightness, and other features.